mozilla/ActiveData/docs/Outreachy Proposal.md

 >
 > Your mission, if you choose to accept it, is to get those tests to pass with the new version of Elasticsearch.

+**What IDE should I use?**

+> An IDE you are comfortable with is best, but be sure it has an interactive debugger!
+Here is a video on [how easy debugging should be](https://www.youtube.com/watch?v=QJtWxm12Eo0).
+Your debugger should be as good, or better.
+More [PyCharm docs](https://www.jetbrains.com/pycharm/documentation/).

 **How much database theory must I know?**

 > The skills listed will make the project easier for you, but none are required.
 This is primarily a Python project translating one query language to another.